Animation Frequently Asked Questions

 3. Can you teach me how to animate?

 Not really.
 I have always had trouble explaining myself when it comes to tutorials and similar things.
 And animation is not easy to do or explain.
 If you really want to learn, check out some books from your local library on animation or buy them.
 This is the main way I learned what i know now.
+I can help you out or give you some pointers if you need them, but I can't "teach" you how to animate in general.

 4. When I save my animation, it doesn't move when I upload it.
 I saved it as a gif.
 What's up?